-Tickling might bring on the giggles faster than any other game, but it does not mean your child is enjoying it.
-They laugh because they are unable to help themselves and cannot tell you to stop.
-It might leave a lasting impression on children, and many children may not associate tickling with a pleasant experience.
+Tickling may elicit chuckles more quickly than any other game, but that does not guarantee your child is having fun.
+They may laugh and seem to be expressing joy because they can’t help themselves and cannot tell you to stop.
+It can have a lasting impact on children, and many may not equate tickling with playfulness or a happy experience.

 Types Of Tickling

 This refers to the ticklish or itchy sensation you get due to a light touch in any part of the body.
-Many animals, including cats and dogs, have this reflex.
-The best example of this sensation is the feeling you get when a feather trails along your skin.
+Many animals, including cats and dogs, have the tickle reflex.
+The best example of this tickle sensation is the feeling you get when a feather trails along your skin.

-This happens due to a heavier touch to ticklish parts of the body — the soles of the feet, underarms, the neck, the ribs, and the tummy are some of these spots.
-Touching these parts of the body induces involuntary laughter.
+This happens due to a heavier touch to ticklish parts of the body — the soles of the feet, underarms, the neck, the ribs, and the tummy are some of the tickle spots.
+Touching these parts of the body induces involuntary laughter as a tickle response.

 Is Tickling A Child Harmful?